Crib Point Satellite Earth Station: celebrating 20 years of service

 - tracking and locating herds of migratory animals and birds; and

 - fighting international piracy through tracking transmitters previously housed in 20 and 40 ft containers.

 Built in 1991

-Crib Point Satellite Earth Station was built in 1991 to host a Chinese Turn Around Ranging Station (C-TARS) to track and maintain the position of China's first geostationary meteorological satellite, Feng Yun 2.
-It 'turns around', or receives and retransmits signals sent via the Feng Yun satellite from the Central Control Station in China.
+Crib Point Satellite Earth Station was built in 1991 to host a Chinese turn-around ranging station (TARS) to track and maintain the position of China's Feng Yun 2 (FY-2) series of geostationary meteorological satellites.
+It 'turns around' (receives and retransmits) signals sent via FY-2 satellites from the central control station in China.

 Origins of Australia's role